-Rocky day for Syria talks in Russia: Lavrov heckled, opposition quits
+Rocky Syria talks end in Russia, ignore key opposition demands

 Lavrov had spoken by phone twice to his Turkish counterpart and been told that the problem would be resolved, said Kozhin.

 Turkish and Iranian government delegations attended the congress, as did U.N.
-Syria envoy Staffan de Mistura.
+Syria envoy Staffan de Mistura who said the talks had been difficult.

-Vitaly Naumkin, a Russian expert on the Middle East employed by de Mistura as an adviser, told reporters that the problems encountered by organizers had not tarnished the event.
+Vitaly Naumkin, a Russian expert on the Middle East who serves as an adviser to de Mistura, told reporters the problems encountered by organizers had not tarnished the event.

 “Nothing awful happened,” said Naumkin.
 “Nobody is fighting anyone else.
 Nobody is killing anyone.
 These were standard working moments.”

-Russian officials have complained of attempts to sabotage the conference, which was originally billed as a two-day event but was reduced to a one-day event at the last minute.

-Additional reporting by Dahlia Nehme in Beirut, Tulay Karadeniz in Ankara, Tom Miles in Geneva and Suleiman Al-Khalidi in Amman; Writing by Andrew Osborn; Editing by Peter Graff
+Additional reporting by Tom Perry and Dahlia Nehme in Beirut, Tulay Karadeniz in Ankara, Tom Miles in Geneva, and Suleiman Al-Khalidi in Amman; Writing by Andrew Osborn; Editing by Peter Graff and Gareth Jones